HFing/HFing/README.md

 	- Node Js

 ## What I want to do next :thinking:
-- Backend Development (to become a Full-Stack developer)
 - DevOps (to become a DevOps developer)
 - Cloud AWS
 - At least delve into AI and ML.